redshifter/redshifter.github.io/t2other/index.md

 ## Single Player Gametypes

 ##### Blaster Deathmatch
 Deathmatch involving only the blaster.
-Most of the maps are indoors, making it more [s]fun[/s] spammy.
+This was fleshed out into a full gametype unlike the other DM variants on this list.
+Most of the maps are indoors, making it more <s>fun</s> spammy.

 ##### Chaingun Deathmatch
 Deathmatch only involving the chaingun.
 I mostly made this as a joke.